He Chong (Jin dynasty)

-He Chong (292 – 21 February 346), courtesy name Cidao, was a Chinese minister of the Jin dynasty (266–420).
-After the death of Prime Minister Wang Dao in 339, He Chong became one of Emperor Cheng of Jin's most influential advisors.
-He Chong feuded with the imperial uncles, Yu Bing and Yu Yi, over the successions of Emperor Cheng and Emperor Kang in 342 and 344, respectively, as He Chong backed the emperors' sons to take the throne and the Yu brothers supported their nephews.
-In 345, following the deaths of the Yu brothers, He Chong played an instrumental role in the general Huan Wen's rise to power when he recommended Huan Wen to succeed Yu Yi's position of Inspector of Jingzhou.
+He Chong (292 – 21 February 346), courtesy name Cidao, was a Chinese minister of the Eastern Jin dynasty.
+After the death of Prime Minister Wang Dao in September 339, He Chong became one of Emperor Cheng of Jin's most influential advisors.
+He Chong feuded with the imperial uncles, Yu Bing and Yu Yi over the successions of Emperor Cheng and Emperor Kang, as He Chong backed the emperors' respective sons to take the throne while the Yu brothers supported their nephews.
+In 345, following the deaths of the Yu brothers, He Chong played an instrumental role in Huan Wen's rise to power when he recommended him to succeed Yu Yi's position of Inspector of Jingzhou.